 - Courage and integrity.

 Salary is commensurate with experience and within the parameters of ACLU of Arizona’s salary scale.
 Excellent benefits include three weeks paid vacation, 100% employer-paid medical and dental insurance, 401(k) plan with an employer match, life and long-term disability insurance, and generous paid holidays.

 Please submit a cover letter to email@example.com that illustrates your commitment to civil liberties and civil rights, a current resume, a legal writing sample, and contact information for three professional references.
 Include “Legal Director Search” in the subject line and specify how you heard about the posting.
 No phone calls or walk-ins, please.

 Hard copy materials may also be sent to the attention of “Legal Director Search,” ACLU of Arizona, P.O.
 Box 17148, Phoenix, AZ 85011.

-The ACLU of Arizona is an equal opportunity employer.
+ACLU is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
-The ACLU of Arizona encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status or record of arrest or conviction.
+The ACLU encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status and record of arrest or conviction.